“Africa is a place where beauty and danger live side by side.”133Please respect copyright.PENANADz9DbbpvvI

 .

-The rail depot rose at the edge of the city like a fragment of another century that had refused to surrender its purpose.
-Built of dark red brick and ribbed iron, its long platform canopy still carried the decorative flourishes of the original Uganda Railway — the line the British had driven inland in the 1890s to force a coast‑to‑interior empire into existence.
-Rachel told the story as the convoy doors opened and the heat rolled in, her voice slipping easily into the cadence of a field briefing that had been refined into a narrative.
+The rail depot at Kijabe Station rose at the edge of the city like a fragment of another century that had refused to surrender its purpose.
+Built of dark red brick and ribbed iron, its long platform canopy still carried the decorative flourishes of the original Uganda Railway—the line the British had driven inland in the 1890s to force a coast-to-interior empire into existence.
+Rachel told the story as the convoy doors opened and the heat rolled in, her voice slipping easily into the cadence of a field briefing refined into narrative.
 “Everything in this country still moves along corridors laid down in that era,” she said.
 “Road, rail, supply, even the humanitarian routes.
 We’re just using them for different cargo now.”
-A plume of steam drifted past, and beyond it the locomotive waited — black, massive, alive — its metal skin ticking as if it had a pulse.
+A plume of steam drifted past, and beyond it the locomotive waited—black, massive, alive—its metal skin ticking as if it had a pulse.

 Demi stepped onto the platform and stopped, momentarily caught between eras.
 “We’re really taking this all the way to the Mara?” she asked.